 Choosing great images to help sell your hotel online

-But don’t be fooled into thinking it’s just the younger generation shopping via their laptop, smart phone or tablet.
-Just recently I spoke to a lovely couple, in their 60s and, when they found out I was a photographer, we got talking about online images.
+Don’t be fooled into thinking it’s just the younger generation shopping via their laptop, smart phone or tablet.
+Just recently I spoke to a lovely couple, in their late 60s and, when they found out I was a photographer, we got talking about online images.
 They told me that they love to go on holidays, abroad and in the UK, but found that they often couldn’t see the hotel rooms properly on the websites.
 They reported that often there were nice photos of food and close up ‘arty’ shots, but actually they just wanted to see the kind of room they were looking to book.
 Practical, clear and inspiring photos were needed whilst they couldn’t visit in person.

 This all makes sense, right?
 You wouldn’t buy a dress or shirt online if you couldn’t see it?
 Well that’s how people are approaching all their choices these days, from hotels and restaurants to the spa experience and afternoon tea they’re looking to book for the time when freedom returns.
 Customers want to look online, and they’re shopping around first.
 So, your online presentation appeals to all ages, perhaps for different reasons sometimes, but the results are the same – conversion from first click to sale.

 It’s about building trust